plutoscarab/plutoscarab.github.io/_posts/2021-03-10-geojson-needs-srid.md

 specification it's not.
 It's right and important that the spec spells out which points are contained on a given line segment.
 Without that information, you don't know what shape you're dealing with.
 You won't know whether a point is inside a polygon, or which side of a line segment it's on.
-Unfortunately, removing SRID in the spec tooks away the flexibility that the original GeoJson had.
+Unfortunately, removing SRID in the spec took away the flexibility that the original GeoJson had.

 GeoJson also specifies [winding order for polygons](https://tools.ietf.org/html/rfc7946#section-3.1.6).
 If it were just a serialization format